miker169/GitFundamentals/README.txt

 Hello, Git
 Updating README with new information
-Committing from an alternate location
+Committing from an alternate location and time